xraypy/xraylarch/_sources/fitting/overview.txt

 minimal values of :math:`S`.
 These justifcations are not without criticism or caveats, but we'll leave that aside for now.

-It is common to include a multiplicative factor to each component in in the least-squares equation above, so that the different samples (or data points) might be given more or less weight.
+It is common to include a multiplicative factor to each component in the least-squares equation above, so that the different samples (or data points) might be given more or less weight.
 Again, there are several approaches to this, with one of the most common approaches to weight by the